 In the lab, creating matter entails a reaction called pair production, so called because it converts a photon into a pair of particles: one matter, one antimatter (the reverse of the matter-antimatter annihilation we just mentioned).
 Brookhaven National Lab, the European Organization for Nuclear Research (CERN) and Fermilab have all generated this reaction by firing a photon into a heavy atomic nucleus.
 The nucleus shares the energy and allows the photon to disintegrate into an electron and a positron, the antimatter opposite of an electron.
 The positron inevitably turns back into a photon when it collides with an electron.

 So yes, humans can manufacture matter.
 We can turn light into subatomic particles, but even the best scientists can't create something out of nothing.

-Explore the links on the next page to learn even more about the subatomic world.
+Explore the links below to learn even more about the subatomic world.

 More Great Links